Community Action Agency

 3. Does the County help with Cremation services?

-4. Can another Cremation Assistance program be used with the County's program?
+4. Can another cremation assistance program be used with the county's program?

-No, If assistance is being received from another agency you will not qualify for the County's program.
+No, if assistance is being received from another agency, you will not qualify for the county's program.

 5. Can the person making the funeral arrangements come into the office with a signed contract? (from a Funeral Home)